Program Staff

 In 2012, Joy relocated to Alaska and became the local program coordinator for Kenai Peninsula CASA, a partnership program between the Kenaitze Indian Tribe and Alaska CASA.
 Joy subsequently served as a Guardian ad Litem (GAL), advocating for children and youth in the Kenai court system.
 In 2018, Joy became the State Director of Alaska CASA.
 Her vision as a State Director is to see more children and youth served throughout Alaska by a CASA volunteer.

-Anchorage Program
+Anchorage Coordinator

-Fairbanks Program Coordinator
+Fairbanks Coordinator

 Kendra has worked with youth and families in Alaska for nearly 15 years both professionally, as a Positive Youth Development professional with the Cooperative Extension at UAF, and also with Blossom House, a nonprofit that provides trauma-informed wellness and arts-based programming to adults and youth in correctional and residential facilities in Fairbanks.
 She is a lifelong student of trauma theory and works to understand trauma and trauma recovery and the integration of these teachings into everyday life.